 - Charge yourself a luxury tax: Every time you indulge in some excess spending, put away an equal amount into your savings.
-For example, if dinner and a movie with your family costs R2000, then put R2000 into your savings as well.
+For example, if dinner and a movie with your family cost R2 000, then put R2 000 into your savings as well.

 Money worries are often cited as one of the greatest causes of stress.
 Consider what that can do to your health over time.
 Rather spend some time sifting through your expenses and plan a budget you feel you’ll be able to realistically stick to.